jkruse/dataflex-webapis/README.md

     <script src="https://unpkg.com/core-js-bundle/minified.js"></script>
     <script src="Custom/index.js"></script>

-**NOTE that some of these APIs require a secure context, which means they only work when page is accessed using https!** Those APIs are marked with a padlock icon in the demo application.
+**NOTE that some of these APIs require a [secure context](https://developer.mozilla.org/en-US/docs/Web/Security/Secure_Contexts), which basically means they only work when page is accessed using https, or from localhost!** Those APIs are marked with a padlock icon in the demo application.

+### About the core-js script include

+I use recent ECMAScript features in the JavaScript source code for these custom components.
+When running on a major up-to-date evergreen browser (like Google Chrome, Microsoft Edge or Mozilla Firefox) these features work "out of the box".
+So if you're sure your application only runs on browsers like that, you can use these components without the core-js script include.

+If you're not sure, or you explicitly support older browsers, including core-js will [polyfill](https://developer.mozilla.org/en-US/docs/Glossary/Polyfill) any missing features that *can* be polyfilled.
+YMMV but this could allow you to use components that would otherwise fail.
+Including it only adds a ~100 KB download to your page, and does not replace features that are natively supported.

+If you *do* use core-js, please [support that project](https://github.com/zloirock/core-js/blob/master/docs/2023-02-14-so-whats-next.md)!

+Including core-js will **not** implement API's that are not natively supported in a given browser.
+Always check the API pages linked above for browser support, and always check the `pbIsSupported` web property of each component at runtime before using it.